TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-8-security-system.markdown

     }

 if one of the values doesn't match up, then we should `break` out of the loop and start the 5-second error sequence before returning to the locked state.

+(NOTE: Make sure that you have a comment at the top of your lab containing your password combination.)